 You join a group for the term that runs on the same day of the week.
 Each workshop is repeated for all the different groups.

-Now in its tenth year (2018-19 season), Observation to Abstraction addresses a different subject each year.
-I never repeat, but each new theme always relates to observational work as the foundation of abstraction.
-Each of the six workshops offers a different approach to the main theme, for eight different groups (max. five people).
+Now in its tenth year (2018-19 season), Observation to Abstraction addresses a new subject each year.
+Each annual theme uses observational work as a foundation for loosening up, experimentation, and degrees of abstraction.

 Workshops run 10am to 4pm in a light, warm, private studio in York Avenue, Headington, Oxford, with all materials, equipment and refreshments included, and easy parking right outside.

 Constructive and generous feedback and dialogue, tailored to your aims and experience.